zswizzle00/OpenCTI/README.md

 The script will install and configure:

 1. **Docker and Docker Compose** (unless skipped with -s)
+   - Docker Compose V2 will be installed if an older version is detected
 2. **OpenCTI Platform** (version 5.12.5)
 3. **Required Services**:
    - Redis 6.2